sodadata/docs/soda/quick-start-databricks-pipeline.md

 In this example, the Data Engineer creates two checks files in the `soda_settings` directory in Databricks:
 * `ingestion_checks.yml` to execute quality checks after data ingestion into the Unity catalog in the Data Ingestion Checks notebook
 * `input_data_checks.yml` to execute quality checks after transformation, and before using it to train their ML model in the Input Data Checks notebook.
+* `output_data_checks.yml` to execute quality chechs after training the model and monitor the perdormance of your model.

 The raw data in this example is divided into two main categories.
 * The first category is Human Resources data, which the Unity catalog contains in three datasets: basic employee information, results of manager surveys, and results of employee surveys.
-The survey datasets are updated on a monthly basis.
+The survey datasets are updated on a frequent basis.
 * The second category is application login data, which is a file in the Databricks file system; it is updated daily.

 Download: <a href="/assets/employee_info_sample.csv" download>employee_info_sample.csv</a><br />